gardehal/python-todo/README.md

 2. Make sure Python is defined on PATH
 3. Navigate to folder in CLI
 4. $ python todo.py [arguments...]

+## Known issues
+- Adding tasks that reset in less than a minute can cause a crash when printing tasks.
+No tasks are affected by this, and the program will usualy work after printing list with that task a few times, or simply removingt he task. try: "python todo.py -delete [task number]" or "python todo.py -edit", then remove the task.

 ## Help
 - Arguments marked with ? are optional.